-Repeat Status: Not repeatable for credit Prerequisites: BIO 214 [Min Grade: D]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: BIO 214 [Min Grade: D] or BIO 211 [Min Grade: D]

 BIO 465 Neurobiology of Disease 3.0 Credits

 The objective of the course is to provide a basic understanding of molecular and cellular biology of disorders of the human nervous system.
 Advances developed form experimental models that have armed clinicians and basic scientists with new tools for diagnosis and treatment of disease and injury will be presented.